 The metatarsal guard, also known as met-guard, protects feet at a different level, so be it heavy material falling or slag, protection is guaranteed.
 Rubber sole provides us an amazing grip and resists any slipping or lack of friction as such work requires a lot of firmness!
 Its height is ideal as it promises protection up to the ankles, which is the area coming the most in contact as special masks and body cover the face by special jumpsuits, feet are the only part left behind, but Timberland got it covered.
 Literally.

 The lightweight makes them comfortable enough to be worn for long hours of works without any torment.
 The durability gives us the satisfaction of making the most out of these boots, as we would not have to replace them any sooner.
 Lastly, as everything has its pros and cons, its con is its price.
-They are expensive but an excellent investment.
+They are expensive but an excellent investment and also the best work boots for welding.

 “Tell me about a better protection boot, and I will wait!”